 Advantages:

-• Free Tier: AWS offers a free trial, which is very popular, allowing you to try Lightsail for free.
-There’s a three-month free trial available for certain plans.
+- Free Tier: AWS offers a free trial, which is very popular, allowing you to try Lightsail for free.
+A three-month free trial is available for specific plans.

 Downsides:

-• Unattractive UI: If you prefer modern designs, the interface is not impressive, but if you’re not concerned about the UI, it is not a major issue.
+- Unattractive UI: If you prefer modern designs, the UI may not be impressive; however, if you’re not concerned about the UI, it is not a significant issue.

-• Outdated: You will not find any modern features in Lightsail’s UI or hardware.
-I couldn’t find any hardware details, and the performance seems average.
+- Outdated: You will not find any modern features in Lightsail’s UI or hardware.
+I couldn’t find any hardware details, and the performance is average.

 Contabo